 The original $10 DIY Arduino data logger was posted in 2014, and there have been several significant updates to the way I assemble the basic three component design since the early version described here.
-If you are building your first data logger you might want to start with this page: ☀ How to Build an Arduino Data Logger ☀ which links to the most recent build instructions.
+If you are building your first data logger you might want to start with this page: ☀ How to Build an Arduino Data Logger ☀ which links to more recent build instructions.
 As the build improved, I stopped using the Pololu power switch described here, as it ended up using more power than the sleeping loggers themselves.

 Also note: The Pololu power switch described in this post has been superseded by the vastly superior Adafruit TPL5110 Low Power Timer.
 Cfastie has been putting this board through it’s paces over at PublicLab.org.

 Original post from 2014-10-07: